 Don Drysdale turned at-bats into nasty business.
-He stood six-feet, six-inches and hurled 95 mph sidearm heat.
-The Dodgers right-hander struck out 2,486 batters in his 14-year career and hit 154.
+He stood six-feet, six-inches and hurled 95 mph heat.
+The Los Angeles Dodgers’ right-hander struck out 2,486 batters in his 14-year career and hit 154.

-Batting against Drysdale was like a day at the beach.
+Batting against Drysdale was like a Saturday at the beach.
 On jellyfish day.
 He hit guys like Joe Louis hit pikers from Palookaville.

 The Dodgers promoted Drysdale to the big club in 1956, a 19-year-old, all arms, legs and fastball.
-He promptly went 5-5 with a 2.64 ERA (152 ERA+) in 99 innings.
+He promptly went 5-for-5 with a 2.64 ERA (152 ERA+) in 99 innings.
 The kid was good.
-The next year, he went 17-9 with a 2.69 ERA (153 ERA+).
+The next year, he went 17-9 and had a 2.69 ERA (153 ERA+)

 Going Back to Cali

 Over the next decade, Drysdale solidified his Hall of Fame career.
-He only led the National League in wins once, but topped it in strikeouts three times.
-No. 53 fanned a career-high 251 in 1963.
-He hit the 200-strikeout mark six times.
+He topped the N.L. in wins once, but he led it in strikeouts two more times.
+Drysdale won 25 games in 1962 and took home the Cy Young Award.
+He finished fifth in the MVP voting.
+No. 53 fanned a career-high 251 the next year.

 Drysdale and Sandy Koufax made a magnificent 1-2 combo.
-Koufax, left-handed and elegant, Drysdale, right-handed and fierce.
+Koufax, left-handed and elegant.
+Drysdale, right-handed and fierce.
 They started games in the warm twilight at Dodger Stadium, hurling unhittable pitches fired into sunlight and shadow.
 For opposing line-ups, it was more like a California nightmare than a California dream.

-(Supposedly true story, probably apocryphal: On June 4, 1964, Drysdale lost an 11-inning game against the Philadelphia Phillies in which he gave up just four hits.
-He then left the team to take care of some personal business in Washington, D.C.
-On June 5, unbeknownst to Drysdale, Koufax threw a no-hitter.
+(Supposedly, true story, probably apocryphal: On June 3, 1964, Drysdale lost an 11-inning game against the Philadelphia Phillies in which he went 10.1 innings and gave up just four hits.
+He then left the team to take care of personal business in Washington, D.C.
+On June 4, unbeknownst to Drysdale, Koufax threw a no-hitter.
 Some guy at the hotel told the big guy.
-Drysdale: “Did we win?”)
+Drysdale: “Did we win?”

 Drysdale probably put up his best year in 1964.
-He compiled an 18-16 record, but he attached a 2.18 ERA (147 ERA+) onto that over a career-high 321.1 innings.
-He gave up an average of just 6.8 hits per 9 innings, a career low.
+He compiled an 18-16 won-loss record, but he attached a 2.18 ERA (147 ERA+) onto that over a career-high 321.1 innings.
+He gave up an average of just 6.8 hits per nine innings, a career low.

 Big D started off 5-4 in 1969 with a 4.45 ERA.
-His strong right shoulder had thrown enough.
-He called a press conference, shed some tears and said he was done.
-Drysdale, who looked a movie star, retired with a 209-166 record, a 2.95 ERA (121 ERA+), and 2,486 strikeouts.
+His strong right shoulder had thrown enough pitches.
+He called a press conference, shed some tears, and said he was done.
+Drysdale, who looked like a movie star (guest star on The Beverly Hillbillies, The Brady Bunch and Experiment in Terror with Glenn Ford and Lee Remick, among other Hollywood credits), retired with a 209-166 record and a 2.95 ERA (121 ERA+).
 He tossed 49 shutouts and hit 29 home runs.
 Drysdale took the ball every fourth day and led the league in starts from 1962-65.
-He made eight All-Star teams.
+He made eight All-Star games.

-On July 3, 1993, Drysdale died of a heart attack at his hotel room in Montreal, hours before a game that evening between the Dodgers and Expos.
-Vin Scully announced his death over the radio.
+On July 3, 1992, Drysdale died of a heart attack at his hotel room in Montreal, hours before a game that evening between the Dodgers and Expos.
+Legendary broadcaster Vin Scully announced his death over the radio.
 He began it this way: “Friends, we’ve known each other a long time, and I’ve had to make a lot of announcements, some more painful than others.
-But never have I ever been asked to make an announcement that hurts me as much as this one.
+But never have I been asked to make an announcement that hurts me as much as this one.
 And I say it to you as best I can with a broken heart.”

-Reporters asked Tommy LaSorda, the Dodger manager, a long-time friend and former teammate of Drysdale’s, for a comment.
-There’s Tommy sitting on a stool, his uniform top partly unbuttoned, the bags heavy beneath his eyes, his eyes tearing up, his voice trying to stay strong.
-He looks up at the camera.
-He says this of Drysdale: “He was a man’s man.”
+Reporters asked Tommy Lasorda, the Dodgers’ manager, a long-time friend and former teammate of Drysdale’s, for a comment.
+There’s Tommy sitting on a stool, his uniform top partly unbuttoned, the bags heavy beneath his eyes, tearing up, the voice trying to stay strong.
+He looks at the camera.
+He says this about Drysdale, “He was a man’s man.”